Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/Chapter-3-Report.md

 defined and then can be used in the console.
 **Data Types** - What a data’s classification is–numeric, character, TRUE/FALSE.
-**Lists** - Like a vector, a list can store a set of values, but it can store values of multiple data types in a single list.
-**Vectors** - A data structure for storing a SET of data values of the same type.
+**Vectors** - A data structure for storing a SET of data values of the SAME type.
 The most basic and common data structure.
+If stored with extra attributes, like dim, it is technically an ‘array’ and not a vector.
+**Lists** - Like a vector, a list can store a SET of values, but it can store values of DIFFERENT data types in a single list.
-**Matrix** - Like a vector, but in a table–a vector with ‘two dimensions’ for the data.
-All data must of the same type.
+**Matrix** - Stores data in a ‘two dimensional’ table rather than a one-dimensional list.
+All data must of the SAME type.
+Uses dimnames to label each axis of the table.
-**Data Frames** - Usually stores data from EXCEL or .csv. these are like matrices that contain multiple data types.
-They may look like charts with both ‘names’ and numbers to go with those ‘names’.
+**Data Frames** - Stores data in a ‘two dimensional’ table; can be of DIFFERENT types.
+Usually stores data imported from EXCEL or .csv.
+Uses dimnames to label axes of the table.
 **Conditional Statements** - dog
 **Loops** - dog
 **Functions** - dog